-The Commission repeals §809.1(c) relating to the effective date for the implementation of the child care rules adopted in February 1999.
+The Commission proposes repealing §809.1(c) relating to the effective date for the implementation of the child care rules adopted in February 1999.
 It includes the provision that "...until September 1, 1999, the Boards shall continue to comply with the rules in effect on January 1, 1999."
 It also provides that Boards have until December 1, 1999 to implement direct payments to providers for self-arranged child care.
 The purposes for which these specific rules were adopted have been served, and they are no longer relevant.

-The Commission also adds a new §809.1(c) that provides clarification related to the repeal of Subchapter O. Child Care Train Our Teachers (TOT) Award.
-SB 280 amends §302.066(a) of the Labor Code, making it optional rather than mandatory for the Commission to continue awarding
+The Commission also proposes adding a new §809.1(c) that provides clarification related to the proposed repeal of Subchapter O. Child Care Train Our Teachers (TOT) Award.
+SB 280 amends §302.066(a) of the Labor Code, making it optional rather than mandatory for the Commission to continue awarding TOT scholarships.

-TOT scholarships.
 Both the 76th and 77th Legislatures appropriated funds specifically to support the TOT scholarship awards.
 The 78th Legislature, however, appropriated no funds specifically to support the continuation of the TOT scholarships in the 2004-05 biennium.
-Furthermore, an evaluation of the first two years of the TOT program indicates that the scholarships are not achieving the results intended.